neurolabs/henplus/README.md

             interactive  input  from HenPlus  is disconnected from the subprocess' stdin.
 But this is useful to call some small commands in the middle of the session.
 There are two syntaxes
-            supported: system &lt;command&gt; or even shorter with the exclamation mark: !&lt;command&gt;.
+            supported: system <command> or even shorter with the exclamation mark: !<command>.
             Example:
             !ls